Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 4. Centocor Inc vs Abbott Laboratories (2009) – $1.672B

-Centocor had awarded $1.672 billion in 2009 when the jury found the asserted claims valid and Abbott, the defendant, liable for willful infringement.
-The Federal Circuit later reversed the decision as the Centocor patent was not satisfying the written description requirement.
-Prof Jasen of the University of Iowa College of Law has covered the case in detail here on his blog Patentlyo.
+Centocor was awarded $1.672 billion in 2009 when the jury found the asserted claims valid and Abbott, the defendant, liable for willful infringement.
+The Federal Circuit later reversed the decision as the Centocor patent did not satisfy the written description requirement.
+Prof Jasen of the University of Iowa College of Law has covered the case in detail on his blog Patentlyo.

 5. Alcatel-Lucent vs Microsoft (2007) – $1.5B